StephenKevin/zugh/README.md

 ## Query Object

+`zugh.query.core.QueryBase` provide a base class for Query class below:

-- `zugh.query.core.Select`
+- `zugh.query.core.SelectBase`
 - `zugh.query.core.Update`
 - `zugh.query.core.Insert`
 - `zugh.query.core.Delete`
 - or subclass of above class

-Query object is a instance of above class.
+`Query object` is a instance of above class.
 If they were printed, a string of SQL statement would output.If configure properly, they can call `.exe()` method to execute.
 Usually, you don't use them directly.

-Mostly, you would initial a `zugh.schema.table.Table` instance and call relative method, then will return a new Query object.
+Mostly, you would initial a `zugh.schema.table.Table` instance and call relative method, then will return a new `Query object`.

 Dangerous queries, such as `update`, `delete` or similar mothed are expose after `Table.where()` method.